gamedevware/charon/docs/unity/overview.rst

 Work & Build Automation
 -----------------------

 To facilitate automation of work or builds, a programmatic interface for working with game data is provided.
-You can read more about it on the :doc:`CharonCli <charon_cli.rst>` class documentation page.
+You can read more about it on the :doc:`CharonCli <charon_cli>` class documentation page.

 Feedback